Predicting the number density of heavy seed massive black holes due to an intense Lyman-Werner field: Introduction

 This reaction is only important at very high redshift ($z \gtrsim 365$) when T$_{\text{CMB}} > 10^3$ K and hence is less relevant for galaxy formation.
 The more relevant reaction is the associative detachment reaction of $\rm{H}$ and $\rm{H^-}$ which gives

-This is the critical reaction of \molH formation in the high-$z$ universe relevant for galaxy formation and depends sensitively on the $\rm{H^-}$ abundances.
-In opposition to these formation pathways is LW radiation which can dissociate \molHc.
-Radiation in the LW band excites electrons in the \molH molecule, breaking the molecule down into its constituent atoms
+This is the critical reaction of H$_{2}$ formation in the high-$z$ Universe relevant for galaxy formation and depends sensitively on the $\rm{H^-}$ abundances.
+In opposition to these formation pathways is LW radiation which can dissociate H$_{2}$.
+Radiation in the LW band excites electrons in the H$_{2}$ molecule, breaking the molecule down into its constituent atoms as such:

+where initially the LW photons excite electrons in the H$_{2}$ molecule into an excited state from where they can decay with some probability into two $\rm{H}$ atoms.
+Crucially by removing the (inefficient) coolant \molH, the gas cannot cool and hence star formation is suppressed until the halo reaches the atomic-cooling limit, allowing the gas to cool and condense via neutral hydrogen transitions.